Design is communication

 There’s an important byproduct of this process: if every designer has to explain their work clearly and convincingly on a regular basis, they’re far more likely to do so with clients.
 This is critical, because in all but the rarest of cases, our clients aren’t designers.
 They don’t know what we know, or speak the same language we speak.
 We must be our own translators, and educate the client along the way.
 If we can’t bring them along to the view we have created, why should they believe us when we say it’s the right one?

-At Fresh Tilled Soil we’ve been bringing practices like this back into our daily routines.
+I’ve brought this practice into the teams I’ve run over the years, and make it part of the daily routine.
 When we talk about work, we talk about why it’s effective.
 When a designer works on a project, they present it to the client.
 If two designers are working, they each present their own.
 Not only does this provide opportunity to practice this kind of communication, it also gives them the credit they deserve for the work they have done.
 The solution comes from the team, so the team should have time in front of the client to shine.

 Originally published on Medium—if you like it, please recommend it there to help others find it as well!